Brand Hong Kong

 How to report and the supporting evidence required to substantiate the contribution made to the dependent parent

-19. Q: In the year of assessment 2008/09, I contributed $20,000 in total towards my father's maintenance and I wish to claim Dependent Parent Allowance.
+In the year of assessment 2023/24, I contributed $20,000 in total towards my father´s maintenance and I wish to claim Dependent Parent Allowance.
 How should I report this contribution?
 Do I need to submit any supporting evidence together with my tax return?

 A:

 Before you complete your tax return, you should read the "Guide to Tax Return - Individuals" carefully to ensure that you are entitled to claim Dependent Parent Allowance.
-To claim the allowance, you should complete the relevant parts, which are applicable to your claim, of the Part 8.4 of the tax return.
-You don't have to state the amount of contributions actually paid in the year or to submit any documentary evidence with your tax return.
-However, you need to keep the relevant records for 6 years.
+To claim the allowance, you should complete the relevant parts, which are applicable to your claim, of the Part 11.4 of the tax return.
+You don´t have to state the amount of contributions actually paid in the year or to submit any documentary evidence with your tax return.
+However, you need to keep the relevant records for a period of 6 years after the expiration of the relevant year of assessment.
 The assessor may require you to provide such evidence when your case is subsequently selected for review.

-Note : The boxes for item (6)(ii) in Part 8.4 of the Tax Return - Individuals concern deduction claims for Elderly Residential Care Expenses.
+Note : The boxes for item (6)(b) in Part 11.4 of the Tax Return - Individuals concern deduction claims for Elderly Residential Care Expenses.
 If you wish to claim Dependent Parent Allowance, please do not fill in the amount of actual contributions in these boxes.

 Substantiated evidence required when your case is selected for review